Hashim Saleh

 Hashim Saleh Mohammed Al-Balushi (هَاشِم صَالِح مُحَمَّد الْبَلُوشِيّ; born 15 October 1981), commonly known as Hashim Saleh, is an Omani footballer.
+He also played for the Oman national team for a decade.

 Club career

 Hashim has been wearing the number 9 jersey for clubs like Al-Nasr S.C.S.C. to rivals Dhofar S.C.S.C.
 In 2008, he returned to Oman and signed for Al-Suwaiq Club but then later returned to Dhofar.
 During his brief stay at Al-Suwaiq Club, he led them to victory in the Sultan Qaboos Cup final against Al-Nahda Club.
 After his return to Dhofar, he again lead his club to the final but unfortunately losing to a lower-leveled Saham SC.
 In 2010 Hashim Saleh renewed his contract with Dhofar, extending his stay with the club for another season and then later played for them till the 2010–11 season.
 In 2011, he moved to Barka based club Al-Shabab Club and played for two seasons scoring 8 goals.
 On 27 July 2013, he signed a contract with his former club Dhofar S.C.S.C.
 On 13 July 2014, he signed a one-year contract with Oman First Division League side Salalah SC.

 He has also played for Kuwaiti clubs like Al-Shamal Sports Club, Al-Tadamun SC and Kazma Sporting Club and has also spent a year with Al-Wakrah Sport Club of Qatar.